panweihit/DropNeuron/README.md

 [Sparse Regression](regression.py).

 Implement sparse regression using a fully connected network with one hidden layer.
-This example is synthetic and flowing the standard setup in Compressive Sensing and Sparse Signal Recovery papers
+This example is synthetic and following the standard setup in Compressive Sensing and Sparse Signal Recovery papers

 Interestingly, we apply DropNeuron to recover the exact solution with linear activation function!
-Check papers of Emmanuel Candes, Terrence Tao and David Donoho on performance guarantee.
+Check papers of Emmanuel Candes, Terrence Tao and David Donoho on compressive sensing and results on performance guarantee.

 [Autoencoder](autoencoder.py).